“Let not your hearts be troubled,” Jesus said.

 – always has been, always will be –

-how can our hearts be still, stable, calmly heroic?
+how can our heart, our core self, be still,

 Jesus tells us how.